zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

 if the test type is an undelegated test, then all other test cases can be run even if the child zone is not delegated.

-The Test Case must, in general, use the same algorithm as Method [Get-Parent-Zone].

 ### Inputs

 Input for this Test Case: